 On the first Wednesday of each month, at 11am PST, I organize a webinar.
 For about an hour we talk about software development, object-oriented programming and project management.

 December 7, 2016: Who Is a Project Manager?
-We will discuss what is the role of a project manager in a software project and how it is different from other roles.
-The discussion will be based on this article: Who Is a Project Manager?.
+We discussed what was the role of a project manager in a software project and how it was different from other roles.
+The discussion was based on this article: Who Is a Project Manager?.

 September 7, 2016: Printers Instead of Getters in OOP Getters are evil in OOP, but what is the alternative?
 Printers is the way to go.
 The discussion was based on this article: Printers Instead of Getters.

 August 3, 2016: The Philosophy of Bugs We discussed what bugs were for, how they must be understood by the management, how many of them we should expect to find and what is in general the right philosophy of bug tracking.
 This article were mentioned: When Do You Stop Testing?.

 July 7, 2016: Smart Classes and Functionality-Poor Interfaces We discussed why

 java.io.InputStream design was wrong, what Smart-Classes are for and why interfaces must be functionality poor.
 The discussion was based on this blog post: Why

 InputStream Design Is Wrong

 June 1, 2016: How to Cut Corners and Stay Cool we'll discuss how to cut corners and stay cool and how to turn chaos into discipline.
 The discussion will be based on these articles: How to Cut Corners and Stay Cool and It's Not a School!.

 May 4, 2016: Java Annotations Are a Big Mistake We discussed why Java annotations were actually a mistake in object-oriented programming and how they motivated us to break object's consistency and turn it into a data bag.
 The discussion was based on this article: Java Annotations Are a Big Mistake.